 On Sunday, we had people over for Chilean tea.
 It’s more dinner than a snack, so I baked this peach and fig strudel because having something sweet with tea is very important for us Chileans.
-I like strudel because is not as sweet as other Chilean cakes and I always liked to use seasonal fruit and now with the summer ending soon we will not see more peaches for a while.
-The fig jam that I used was also special, I bought it at an event for school gardens where another school made jam with their harvest and so they raise funds.
+I like strudel because it is not as sweet as other Chilean cakes, and I have always liked to use seasonal fruit.
+With the summer ending soon, we will not see more peaches for a while.
+The fig jam I used was also unique.
+I bought it at an event for school gardens where another school made jam with their harvest, so they raised funds.

-Remember that the key to strudel is kneading the dough, follow the pictures to give you an idea of how it looks when it is ready.
-The dough must be stretched very thin and is much better cooked and served the same day.
+Remember that the key to strudel is kneading the dough.
+Follow the pictures to give you an idea of how it looks when it is ready.
+The dough must be stretched thin.
+The strudel is much better cooked and served the same day.

 for the dough,

 for the filling,

 - 3 large peaches, peeled, pitted, and sliced about 5 mm (1/8″)

 - 3 cloves